john-sprague/portfolio-john-sprague/system-design/databases/live-class-foundations.md

 ![Scaling and Performance of Sharded Databases](./images/image-10.png)

 - Sharding helps to scale databases via horizontal scaling - add more machines to spread load and be fast.

 - Sharding is a process of dividing database into smaller units either by:
   - Completely using different databases depending on a key factor (e.g. user's location or hash).
-  - Horizontal partitioning of tables - same schema, different rows holding independent data.
+  - **Horizontal partitioning** of tables - same schema, different rows holding independent data.
-  - Vertical partitioning of tables - split columns in multiple tables relatable via common key.
+  - **Vertical partitioning** of tables - split columns in multiple tables relatable via common key.

-- The above techniques can be combined as well to improve performance and scale database. e.g.:
+- The above techniques can be combined as well to improve performance and scale database. e.g.
   - Use different databases depending on a user's hash or location.
   - Vertically split table along columns that serve distinct API use cases reducing the overall data payload.

+**Things to thing about when sharding**

 - Shards must be autonomous and should not share compute resources.

 - In some cases shards may replicate certain tables used as reference (e.g. conversion rates for weights).

 - Sharding is usually implemented at the application level that determines shard to transmit reads and writes to.

 - However, some database management systems have sharding capabilities built in, allowing you to implement sharding directly at the database level.

 **Drawbacks of Sharding**

 - Properly implementing a sharded database architecture is complex and non-trivial.

 - Incorrect implementation can lead to data loss and corrupted tables.

 - Complexity due to possible reads/writes from/to multiple shards while maintaining data integrity and consistency.

 - Shards may become unbalanced and it may be quite hard to rebalance data across nodes.

 - Sharding isn't natively supported by every database engine and hence involve custom sharding logic.

 ### Key Based Sharding

 ![Key Based Sharding](./images/image-11.png)

-**Pros**
+## Key-Based Sharding: Pros and Cons

+#### Pros
+- **Uniform Data Distribution:**
+  - When using a well-chosen shard key (e.g., user ID), data is evenly distributed across shards, minimizing hot spots.

+- **Scalability:**
+  - Enables horizontal scaling by partitioning data across multiple nodes, which can be expanded easily as the load increases.

+- **Simplicity:**
+  - Straightforward to implement since the shard for any piece of data is determined by applying a hash function to the key.

+- **Minimal Rebalancing Overhead:**
+  - With techniques like consistent hashing, adding or removing nodes causes minimal data movement, ensuring smoother scaling.

+- **Improved Write Performance:**
+  - Write operations are distributed across shards, reducing contention and potential bottlenecks.

+#### Cons
+- **Hot spot Risk:**
+  - If the shard key is not chosen carefully or if the data is not uniformly distributed, some shards may become overloaded while others remain underutilized.

+- **Cross-Shard Queries:**
+  - Queries that need to access data across multiple shards can be complex and less efficient, often requiring aggregation at the application level.

+- **Operational Complexity in Rebalancing:**
+  - Although consistent hashing minimizes movement, significant changes in the key distribution may still require careful rebalancing to maintain performance.

+- **Limited Query Flexibility:**
+  - The chosen shard key becomes a critical factor in query design; queries not involving the shard key might need to scan multiple shards, affecting performance.

--
+- **Maintenance Overhead:**

-**Cons**
+  - Managing multiple shards increases operational complexity, including monitoring, backup, and failover procedures across distributed nodes.

+---

+**Summary:**
+Key-based sharding is effective for achieving even data distribution and scalable performance if the shard key is selected properly.
+However, it requires careful planning to avoid hotspots and manage cross-shard queries, as well as additional operational efforts for maintaining a distributed system.

 ### Range Based Sharding

 ![Range Based Sharding](./images/image-12.png)

-**Pros**

--

-**Cons**
+#

 ### Directory Based Sharding